 Vitamin B12 aids the breaking down of carbs and protein as well, it directly aids the metabolism.
 In addition to this as most Vitamin B’s it also aids in the production of red blood cells.
 Vitamin B 12 is also known as Cyanocobalamin, and it can be found in eggs, meats, and dairy products.
 Vitamin B12 is one of the most important vitamins in the human body as it aids DNA synthesis and cellular energy production.

-As you can see there are a couple of survival vitamins which you should stockpile especially if you are preparing for an SHTF event.
+As you can see there are a couple of survival vitamins that you should stockpile especially if you are preparing for an SHTF event.
 There are plenty of vitamin supplements that have all of these vitamins, just make sure that you also check their shelf life especially if you want to stockpile them.